 Civita di Bagnoregio

-The village of Civita di Bagnoregio is just 30 minutes from Orvieto.
-Of all the stunning hill towns in Italy, Civita di Bagnoregio may be the most dreamy and surreal.
+After visiting Orvieto, take a short 30 minute drive to the charming village of Civita di Bagnoregio.
+Of all the picturesque hill towns in Italy, Civita di Bagnoregio is perhaps the most surreal and dreamlike.

-The tiny village is like an architectural stage set suspended in midair.
-It’s a marvel that teeters on a tufa hilltop in a vast canyon.
+This tiny village appears to be suspended in midair, like an architectural masterpiece on a tufa hilltop in a vast canyon.

 Once inside the village, the charms of Civita are subtle.
 There’s nothing special to do but wander around in this step-back-in-time rural village.
 It’s just romantic and unadulterated old world Italy.